homanchou/xr/book/03-Starting-the-Project.md

  mix phx.new xr --binary-id
 ```

+This will take a moment to run.
+When it is done it will create a folder called `xr` for us that is our new project home.
+It will also spit out some getting started instructions, but if we run `mix ecto.create` without having a database to connect to we'll get some errors.

-Ignore the lengthly output for just a moment.
-We'll need to make sure Phoenix has access to a Postgres database before we can proceed with the instructions it output.
+Let's ignore the lengthly output for just a moment.
+We'll need to make sure Phoenix has access to a Postgres database before we can proceed with the instructions.

 ### Create a Postgres Database Server

-Immediately `cd` into the new project folder that the previous command just created and create a docker-compose.yml file so that we can connect to a postgres database.
+Immediately `cd` into the new project folder that the previous command just created and create a `docker-compose.yml` file so that we can connect to a postgres database.

-Paste the following into a docker-compose.yml file in your new project's root directory
+Paste the following into a docker-compose.yml file in your new project's root directory:

 ```dockerfile
 version: '3.8'